-In this IoT primer, I describe how the Internet of Things will require a new breed of Product Manager—one who can incorporate the 5 layers of the IoT technology stack into their product strategy and roadmap.
+In this IoT guide, I describe how the Internet of Things will require a new breed of Product Manager—one who can incorporate the 5 layers of the IoT technology stack into their product strategy and roadmap.
 You’ll gain a high-level understanding of these 5 layers and what it takes to manage a product for the Internet of Things.

 It’s estimated that 15 billion devices are already connected to the Internet.
 By 2020, that figure will rise to over 50 billion connected devices.

 This is the Internet of Things (IoT), the latest industrial revolution that will have an enormous impact on business and daily life.